julianandrews/yablocks/README.md

 often won't need to write and run wrapper scripts around a binary just to do the formatting.

+Where possible yablocks provides structured data to your templates rather than raw text.
+All the built-in blocks will provide a mapping of relevant values, and where possible yablocks supports parsing JSON inputs to provide the specific data you need.

 yablocks also goes out of its way to support event based inputs like inotify based file watchers, signal watchers, and command readers.